Life Worth Living Retreat

 The retreat will also feature two small-group sessions where participants will be invited to bring their own personal narratives to the learning process and help build a base of relationship among small group members.

 This program is open to anyone seeking answers to this most important question.
 Applications are now being accepted and processed on a rolling basis.
-The deadline to apply is October 6, 2017.
 Space is limited.